SaharR1372/SaharR1372.github.io/_pages/about.md

 📚 🔬 💡 My research lies at the intersection of **machine learning** and **computer vision**, with a particular focus on:

 * Deep Representation Learning
+* Generative models
-* Facial Recognition and Biometrics
+* Face Recognition
-* Data Efficiency and Distillation
+* Dataset Distillation

 📈 🌱 I am eager to apply my experience in the real-worlds problems and am actively seeking an internship where I can learn, gain insights, and further enhance my skills.